yjumpzhighy/vlm-action/explore/maskgit.md

 - get cross entropy loss of on-hot image tokens and predicted tokens
 - iteration decode. to follow the training task, still use predict masked patches method to gradually generate images in this way, it is much faster than token-by-token generative
-- inpainting
+- kind of like 2 stages operation model (similar with ldm). it actually operates with token ids, but use pretrianed vq model to encode and decode with pixels
-- class conditional image manipulation, the bounding box region as the input of initial mask to the iterative decoding algorithm
+- inpainting / class conditional image manipulation, the bounding box region as the input of initial mask to the iterative decoding algorithm